cmu-mse-cmudb/terrier/script/testing/READMEv2.md

 ## Util
 `util` folder contains a list of common Python scripts
 - `TestServer`: the base class for running all types of tests
+- `TestCase`: the base class for all types of tests
-- `TestJUnit`: the test class for running junit tests
+- `TestJUnit`: the test class for junit tests
-- `TestOLTPBench`: the test class for configuring oltp and running oltp bench tests
+- `TestOLTPBench`: the test class for oltp bench tests
 - `constants`: all the constants used in the any file under the `util`

 ## How to run a test